 The 2nd piece in the new Barnyard Fun Rote and Reading® Series

-A Piggy Pet is the first piece in the new Barnyard Fun series.
+A Piggy Pet is the second piece in the new Barnyard Fun series.
 Dancing Cows is the first piece.
 Each of these pieces is a beginning Rote and Reading® piece is about a farm animal and can be taught by rote, reading, or both.
 In addition, each piece comes with a fun teacher duet.
 The pieces are designed to help young and beginning students get to know the piano keyboard.

 Want to know more about Rote and Reading® teaching?